 - Standardize – Another great way to prevent electrical problems is to have electrical safety standards in place.
 For example, rather than using extension cords to get power where it is needed, a facility should run a proper electrical outlet to the location.
 This can prevent accidents as well as make it more convenient.
 Having the power cords run according to approved standards will also reduce the chances of problems from occurring.
-In addition, the use of electrical safety signs (such as this sign) in all areas containing electrical hazards should be implemented.
+In addition, the use of electrical safety signs in all areas containing electrical hazards should be implemented.
 This creates a cohesiveness among all electrical hazards so employees are urged to use proper caution in such areas and are familiar with the designated signage.

 Electrical Safety Equipment

 While many of the problems occur when people aren’t expecting them, there is also a risk of electrical injury or accidents when people know they are working with dangerous electrical equipment.
 Certain types of welding machines, for example, use high levels of electricity.
 Also, working with circuit boxes and running new electrical lines are also things that are often done in facilities, and can be risky.

 In order to prevent accidents or injury, people working in these roles need to be using the proper electrical safety equipment.
 This could be something as simple as approved rubber gloves that won’t conduct electricity, or even a full safety suit that is designed for use with electricity.